 DLA’s Master Solicitation requirement RQ001 has recently been updated to apply AS9003:2012 instead of ISO 9001.
 Gratefully, the 2012 version of AS9003 is based upon the old version of ISO 9001:2008.

 If your Company used our “Tailored ISO QMS” to receive its letter of approval from DLA, click here to update ISO 9001 to AS9003.
 To learn more, click here to browse slides from DLA’s Briefing.

 FYI: DLA continually adjusts its quality requirements according to the complexity of the product/service that is provided.
-Some contracts require compliance with a tailored ISO 9001 quality system, or full compliance with the 2008 or 2015 versions of ISO 9001, or more comprehensive programs such as AS9003 or AS9100.
+Some contracts require compliance with a tailored ISO 9001 quality system, or ISO 9001 tailored to meet SAE AS9003, or full compliance with the 2008 or 2015 versions of ISO 9001, or more comprehensive programs such as AS9003 or AS9100.